 Genre breakdown of video game sales in the United States

-The U.S. games market accounted for nearly 24 percent of the entire global market, which was worth over 63 billion US dollars in 2012.
-In comparison, the value of the Chinese market amounted to 7.8 billion and the Japanese to 9.7 billion dollars.
-On the global level, console and online games are, and will continue to be, the most important revenue sources for the industry.
+The U.S. games market accounted for nearly 23 percent of the entire global market, which was worth over 71 billion U.S. dollars in 2015.
+In comparison, the value of the Chinese market was valued at 9.15 billion and the Japanese gaming market was estimated to reach 12.06 billion dollars that same year.
+On the global level, console and online games were, and are expected to continue to be, the most important revenue sources for the industry.